Dr. ARod's Art

 Made as a wedding gift for one of Dr. ARod's college roommates, this bicycle-wheel-windmill has been entertaining their family for years as it spins non-stop through the worst of Maine's weather.

-What's something exciting your business offers?
-Say it here.
 A custom piece designed for an electrical services company in Oklahoma City, where the wind sweeping down the plains will surely keep this bicycle-wheel-windmill spinning non-stop for years!

 A gift for a friend whose family history owes a lot to the Blue Bird Bus Company, this bicycle-wheel-windmill has a clear tail-piece of acrylic, with only a simple outline in copper of that iconic Blue Bird logo.
 Hopefully it is still spinning along the shore of one of the Great Lakes.

-Copyright © 2023 Dr. ARod's Art - All Rights Reserved.
+Copyright © 2024 Dr. ARod's Art - All Rights Reserved.

 Powered by GoDaddy